juicedata/juicefs/README.md

 Note:

+- It's recommended to run juicesync in the target region to have better performance.
 - S3: The access key and secret key for S3 could be provided by AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, or IAM role.
 - COS: The AppID should be part of the bucket name.
 - GCS: The machine should be authorized to access Google Cloud Storage.
+- Qiniu: The S3 endpoint should be used for Qiniu, for example, abc.cn-north-1-s3.qiniu.com